 Menopause occurs when women begin to experience the changes and symptoms that happen before or after they stop menstruating.
 They are not able to get pregnant because the ovaries no longer release an egg every month.
 Menopause is a natural process that every woman will experience but in some cases, symptoms will require treatment.

-The highly trained OBGYNs at CareNet Medical Group have extensive experience providing care to women experiencing symptoms of menopause.
+The highly trained OBGYNs at CareNet Medical Group are board-certified by the American Board of Obstetrics and Gynecology and have extensive experience providing care to women experiencing symptoms of menopause.
 Call 518-381-1121 to schedule an appointment at our office in Schenectady or Clifton Park, NY.